OmarDevX/Vetrace-Engine-Env/vetrace_engine/ENGINE_GUIDE.md

 ```

 ## Sprite3D Component
-`Sprite3D` draws a textured quad in the world.
-Sprites can automatically face the
+`Sprite3D` spawns a textured quad mesh in the world that is processed like any
-camera (billboarding) or use the entity's rotation.
-Depth testing is enabled so
-sprites behave like regular geometry.
-Disable billboarding via `facing_camera`
-and set `double_sided` if you need the texture visible from the back.
-They render
-through the built-in `SpriteRenderSystem`.
-When `Engine::new(true)` is used,
-sprites are projected in 2D with the same scaling as objects drawn by the 2D
-compute shader.

-Sprite rendering works on both the OpenGL and `wgpu` backends.
-When built with
-the `wgpu` feature the engine loads textures through `wgpu` and uses the WGSL
-sprite shaders.
+other piece of geometry.
+It receives lighting, shadows and global illumination
+from the raytracing pipeline.
+Set `facing_camera` for billboarding or leave it
+`false` to orient the quad manually.
+Use `double_sided` if the texture should be
+visible from both sides.
+No separate sprite renderer is required.

 Load a texture and attach a sprite:
 ```rust